OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Abstract

 \section{Abstract}

 How to get insights from relational data streams in a timely manner is a hot research topic.
-This type of data stream can present unique challenges, such as distribution drifts, outliers, emerging classes, and changing features, which have recently been described as \textit{open environment} challenges for machine learning.
-While existing studies have been done on incremental learning for data streams, their evaluations are mostly conducted with manually partitioned datasets.
-Thus, a natural question is how those open environment challenges look like in real-world relational data streams and how existing incremental learning algorithms perform on real datasets.
-To fill this gap, we develop an Open Environment Benchmark named \textit{OEBench} to evaluate open environment challenges in relational data streams.
-Specifically, we investigate 55 real-world relational data streams and establish that open environment scenarios are indeed widespread in real-world datasets, which presents significant challenges for stream learning algorithms.
-Through benchmarks with existing incremental learning algorithms, we find that increased data quantity may not consistently enhance the model accuracy when applied in open environment scenarios, where machine learning models can be significantly compromised by missing values, distribution shifts, or anomalies in real-world data streams.
-The current techniques are insufficient in effectively mitigating these challenges posed by open environments.
+Data streams can present unique challenges, such as distribution drifts, outliers, emerging classes, and changing features, which have recently been described as \textit{open environment} challenges for machine learning.
+While existing studies have been done on incremental learning for data streams, their evaluations are mostly conducted with synthetic datasets.
+Thus, a natural question is how those open environment challenges look like and how existing incremental learning algorithms perform on real-world relational data streams.
+To fill this gap, we develop an Open Environment Benchmark named \textit{OEBench} to evaluate open environment challenges in real-world relational data streams.
+Specifically, we investigate 55 real-world relational data streams and establish that open environment scenarios are indeed widespread, which presents significant challenges for stream learning algorithms.
+Through benchmarks with existing incremental learning algorithms, we find that increased data quantity may not consistently enhance the model accuracy when applied in open environment scenarios, where machine learning models can be significantly compromised by missing values, distribution drifts, or anomalies in real-world data streams.
+The current techniques are insufficient in effectively mitigating these challenges brought by open environments.
 More researches are needed to address real-world open environment challenges.
 All datasets and code are open-sourced in \url{https://github.com/sjtudyq/OEBench}.